Go Ad-Free

 Most people associate long COVID with shortness of breath, brain fog, intense fatigue, dizziness on standing and rapid heart rate.
 There is also a recognition that the SARS-CoV-2 virus can cause blood clots and harm small blood vessels in various parts of the body.

 A study published in Nature Cardiovascular Medicine (Sept.
-28, 2023) tells a new story.
+28, 2023) tells a further story.
 It is titled:

 SARS-CoV-2 infection triggers pro-atherogenic inflammatory responses in human coronary vessels